noirello/bonsai/docs/advanced.rst

     >>> client.connect().whoami()
     'dn:cn=chuck,ou=nerdherd,dc=bonsai,dc=test'

-But on a Windows system (by default) or if Bonsai is build with the optional Kerberos headers, then it is possible to requesting a TGT with the module's client if username, password and realm name are all provided:
+But on a Windows system (by default) or if Bonsai is built with the optional Kerberos headers, then it is possible to requesting a TGT with the module's client if username, password and realm name are all provided: